Jasmine Kripalani

 June – October, 2001

-• Began as a general assignment reporter for the city desk and ended my internship on the crime beat.
+Began as a general assignment reporter for the city desk and ended my internship on the crime beat.
 Features included a story about a Catholic church official who decided to end the weekly Bingo games to the chagrin of many churchgoers.
 One elderly woman who had been a loyal Bingo player for more than 10 years angrily asked, “Why not get rid of the Catholic church?”
-In another story, I wrote about a man’s ill-fated drive along San Francisco’s Bay Bridge in which a construction.
+In another story, I wrote about a man’s ill-fated drive along San Francisco’s Bay Bridge in which a construction beam fell on top of his pickup truck, killing him instantly.
+Family members expressed their grief to me asking questions without answers: “Why him?”

 HONORS: